erwinkramer/synology-nas-bootstrapper/README.md

 ### qBittorrent

-Default username: `admin`, password is printed in container log first time, change it after login.
+Default username: `admin`, password is printed in container log first time.
+Go to `Options` - `WebUI` - `Authentication` - check `Bypass authentication for clients in the whitelisted IP subnets` and add `0.0.0.0/0` as value since we use tinyauth instead.

 Change the listening port to `50777` for incoming connections.